dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-application/Readme.md

-# Maintenance Window : Day of week

-You will create a daily maintenance window which will be enable at a specific `DayOfWeek` (MONDAY or TUESDAY...) at the same period which starts at `WeeklyStart` and with the duration `DurationMinutes`.
-This maintenance window  will be enabled during `Star` to `End` period.
+# Deploy web application

+You will create an application detection rule with a web application configuration base on the `DomainName`.
-This daily maintenance window is applied to the entities filtered by these 2 tags `app` and `env`
+This web application will be automatically tagged with these 2 tags `app` and `env`
 On prerequisit, you need to git clone this repository and install monaco [here](https://github.com/JLLormeau/OnDemand-Configuration-with-Monaco#ondemand-configuration-with-monaco)

 - export variables